Law School Public Interest Programs - Loan Repayment Assistance Programs (LRAP)

 Boston University School of Law

-Under the terms of the current grant program, which has been approved by our faculty, graduates are eligible to apply for grants for up to 10 years after graduation, though preference is given to more recent graduates.
-Applicants apply to the Loan Repayment Assistance Program, coordinated by the School's Financial Aid Office, and a committee considers several criteria, including the ratio of salary to aggregate debt, year of graduation, spousal income and educational loans (if any), dependent responsibility and any special circumstances affecting the applicant's ability to repay outstanding debt.
+Under the terms of the current program, graduates are eligible to apply for assistance for up to ten years after graduation.
+Applications are submitted to the Law Financial Aid Office, and a committee considers several criteria, including income, aggregate educational debt, actual monthly loan payment, spousal income and educational loans (if any), dependent responsibility, and any special circumstances affecting the applicant's ability to repay outstanding debt.
+The Committee also considers the nature of the public service activity, the organization's history and its viability.
+Funds awarded through our LRAP are provided in the form of a forgivable loan.

 Brigham Young University J. Reuben Clark Law School